 - You have liver disease or abnormal liver tests.

-If you haven’t already been tested and fall into any of the risk categories — including being born between 1945 and 1965 — talk to your doctor about being tested for hep C.
+Most people with Hep C do not know they have it.
+By catching the infection early, treatment can start before major liver damage is caused.
+If you haven’t already been tested and fall into any of the risk categories — including being born between 1945-1965 — talk to your doctor about being tested for Hep C.